opengovsg/postmangovsg-guide/campaign-guide/quick-start/password-protected-email/tutorial.md

 if your NRIC is "T1234567A" and your birthdate is "13 January 2020", the 12-character password will be "567A13012020". </i>

-<b>Why are you receiving an email from PostmanSG?</b>
+<b>Why are you receiving an email from Postman?</b>
-PostmanSG is a mass email and SMS service for the Singapore government.
+Postman is a mass email and SMS service for the Singapore government.
 We send password-protected emails on behalf of government agencies.

 -----